 Should I buy an Acoustic, Electric or Classical?

 There are three main categories of guitars: Electric, Acoustic and Classical.

-An electrichas a built-in pickup that converts the vibrations of the strings that are being played into electrical signals that will be amplified.
-Electrics have steel strings, and if you choose this type you will also need to get an amp and a cable, so the sound can be amplified.
+Electricdesigns have a built-in pickup that converts the vibrations of the strings that are played into electrical signals that will be amplified.
+Electrics have steel strings, and if you choose this type, you will also need to get an amp and a cable so that the sound can be amplified.

 An acoustic generally has a large body and has steel strings.
 They are sometimes called flat-tops.